gdarquie/geometry/README.md

 - a backend server / api
 - a front end

+## Warning

+This project is actually a POC and a work in progress.

 ## Install project

 Set env var: for geometry-root in your shell configuration (e.g. bashrc or .zshrc)